hubklo212/Design-Lab/README.md

 Sunrise/Sunset Controlled Lamp (WiFi communication with a computer; computer application fetching relevant data)

 ## *Description*:
-We intend to design a lamp powered, most likely, by batteries that connects to a computer via WiFi.
-The computer hosts an application fetching data from the https://sunrisesunset.io/ API and sends the extracted relevant data to the chip.
+We intend to design a battery powered lamp that connects to a smartphone via WiFi.
+The smartphone hosts an application fetching data from the https://sunrisesunset.io/ API and sends the extracted relevant data to the chip.
 The connection occurs periodically to update the data.
 The lamp will turn on after sunset.
-There's potential for expanding the computer application with additional functions like brightness control, color changes, etc.
+There's potential for expanding the application with additional functions like brightness control, color changes, etc.

 ## *Equipment Used*: